zcash/zips/zip-####.rst

 of independent development teams.

-For these reasons, the Zcash Community desires to allocate and contribute a slice of the block subsidies otherwise allocated to miners as a donation to support charitable, educational, and scientific activities within the meaning of Section 501(c)(3).
+For these reasons, the Zcash Community desires to allocate and contribute a portion of the block subsidies otherwise allocated to miners as a donation to support charitable, educational, and scientific activities within the meaning of Section 501(c)(3).

+This proposal also introduces the benefit of a non-USA based entity (FPF) as the administer of block subsidies to two organizations that are also non-USA based (Qedit and ZecHub).
+USA based regulatory risk continues to (negatively) impact the Zcash project, which has been predominantly based in the USA.

 Requirements